xorkevin/xorkevin.com/content/blog/authentication/index.md

 results.
 The highest work factor where the average hash takes no longer than several hundred milliseconds should be preferred.
 Other password hashing algorithms have similar designs.
 While bcrypt is still recommended, more modern password hashes have better defenses against other attacks.
 Scrypt[^scrypt] and Argon2[^argon2] have configurable memory work factors, to make their hashes difficult to execute on GPUs.

 [^bcrypt]: bcrypt https://en.wikipedia.org/wiki/Bcrypt
 [^scrypt]: scrypt https://en.wikipedia.org/wiki/Scrypt
 [^argon2]: argon2 https://en.wikipedia.org/wiki/Argon2

-### Signing Data
+### Signing Algorithm

+Encryption algorithms and hashes allow their users to safely and securely transmit data and verify their integrity.

-MAC, AEAD, RSA ECC Signing
+RSA ECC Signing